What does a Cat Flea Look Like

 What does flea dirt look like?

-Flea dirt makes a rich food source for cat flea larva.
-It can be found on the cat or in the bedding.
+Flea dirt makes a rich food source for flea larva.
+It can be found on the animal or in the bedding.
 It looks like little black dots.
 Sometimes the flea dirt will be elongated and curved.

-The photos come mostly from Wikipedia, the flea dirt is Dr.Zak's picture from Wikipedia.
+The photos come from my own photos and are copyrighted, and from Wikipedia, the flea dirt is Dr.Zak's picture from Wikipedia.